christinaatai/Notes/Css.md

 #### Optimizing cascading attributes
 In this example, border can be either light or dark and with or without opacity; therefore, there are four combinations of color and opacity.
 You can use `@if` statements inside a mixin to optimize the combinations.

+Also note, instead of having an `@if` statement inside of an `@if` statement, you can follow the format in the example.

 ```
 @mixin horizontal_border($opacity: false, $dark: false) {
   $border_color: $white;